codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 ## Prerequisites

 - A Unity **Plus** or **Pro** license.
 Your license is used to activate Unity on the Codemagic build server so the iOS and Android projects can be exported.
-The license is then returned before the workflow builds and publishes your apps to the App Store and Google Play.
+The license is returned during the publishing step of the workflow which is always run.
 - If you are publishing to the Apple App Store, you will need an active membership for the Apple Developer Program.
 - For publishing to Google Play, you will require an active Google Play Developer account.